novasearch/SLVideo/README.md

 The `object_detectors_env` folder is the conda environment that contains the necessary libraries to run the object detection models.

-The `app` folder contains all the scripts and files needed to run the VideoLGP web application.
+The `app` folder contains all the scripts and files needed to run the SLVideo web application.
 Here is a brief description of each folder and script:

 #### `eaf_parser`
 This folder contains the script responsible for parsing the **EAF** files